Accessibility (transport)

 In transport planning, accessibility refers to a measure of the ease of reaching (and interacting with) destinations or activities distributed in space, e.g. around a city or country.
 Accessibility is generally associated with a place (or places) of origin.
+In transportation philosophy, accessibility is viewed as a measure of freedom.
+This is because accessibility determines one's ability to access opportunities and resources.

 A place with "high accessibility" is one from which many destinations can be reached or destinations can be reached with relative ease.
 "Low accessibility" implies that relatively few destinations can be reached for a given amount of time/effort/cost or that reaching destinations is more difficult or costly from that place.

-The concept can also be defined in the other direction, and we can speak of a place having accessibility from some set of surrounding places.
+The concept can also be defined in the other direction.
+In place based accessibility one speaks of a place having accessibility from some set of surrounding places.
 For example, one could measure the accessibility of a store to customers as well as the accessibility of a potential customer to some set of stores.

 In time geography, accessibility has also been defined as "person based" rather than "place based", where one would consider a person's access to some type of amenity through the course of their day as they move through space.
 For example, a person might live in a food desert but have easy access to a grocery store from their place of work.

 Accessibility is often calculated separately for different modes of transport.

+Definition

+In transportation planning and researching, accessibility is defined by Dutch transport planner Karel Martens as the "ease with which destinations can be reached from a given location in space.”
+While potential mobility is defined as the ease of moving through space accessibility refers to the ability through transportation for people to access opportunities.
+In the person-centred approach to transport planning developed in the book Transport Justice, accessibility is a person’s possibility of engaging in a range of activities outside the home.
+According to Martens, accessibility is a "measure of freedom" because accessibility determines one's ability to access opportunities and resources.
+According to Martens transport systems chief role should be to provide everyone with a sufficient level of that accessibility.